Petri-Net Assignment

 • Note that your new net does not have to conform to the given requirements.

-• (5%) Write a report that explains your solution for this assigment.
+• (5%) Write a report that explains your solution for this assignment.

 • Include your models and discuss them.